 Coronavirus (COVID-19) Support for Storrington and surrounding villages

 Coronavirus (Covid-19) guidance and support for everyone living local to Storrington.
 How to get help if you’re unable to leave your home.
 How to keep active and healthy while staying at home, and to get guidance as a business or employee.
-To check if you have coronavirus symptoms go to NHS 111 online.
+To check if you have coronavirus symptoms go to NHS Coronavirus (COVID-19).

 1 March 2021: demand for the Storrington Community COVID-19 Support Hub has now dwindled to the point where it is not needed and so for the time being the Hub is closed.
 Be reassured that the infrastructure of the Hub is still there, and should it be needed in the future then it can be up and running in just a few hours.

-If you are in need of help, support is available from the West Sussex Covid-19 Community Hub or the NHS Volunteer Responders.For people with urgent support needs, for example, if you are going to run out of food or medicine in the next three days, contact the West Sussex Community Hub:
+If you are in need of help, support is available from the West Sussex Covid-19 Community Hub.For people with urgent support needs, for example, if you are going to run out of food or medicine in the next three days, contact the West Sussex Community Hub:

 If you think you are clinically extremely vulnerable make sure you are getting the help you need: